hyperledger-labs/splice/CANTON_CODE_CHANGES.md

 * Added `DecodeUtil.decodeArchivedExercise`
 * Support `readAs` in `commands.submit`, should be upstreamed
 * Added `internalErrorGrpc` to `ErrorUtil`
+* Added `ApiClientRequestLogger` and factored out code shared with `ApiRequestLogger`
 ## Build system
 * Added refs to GH issues in project/DamlPlugin.sbt for two bugs
 * Added support for `damlDependencies` in SBT DamlPlugin